ibm-cloud-docs/containers/cs_storage_portworx.md

 {: important}

 - **Remove a worker node from the Portworx cluster:** If you want to remove a worker node that runs Portworx and stores data in your Portworx cluster,  you must migrate existing pods to remaining worker nodes and then uninstall Portworx from the node.
 For more information, see [Decommission a Portworx node in Kubernetes](https://docs.portworx.com/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node/){: external}.
 - **Remove the Portworx daemonset**: When you remove the Portworx daemon set, the Portworx containers are removed from your worker nodes.
 However, the Portworx configuration files remain on the worker nodes and the storage devices, and the data volumes are still intact.
 You can use the data volumes again if you restart the Portworx daemon set and containers by using the same configuration files.
-For more infrormation, see [Removing the Portworx daemon set](#remove_px_daemonset).
+For more information, see [Removing the Portworx daemon set](#remove_px_daemonset).
 - **Remove Portworx from your cluster:** If you want to remove Portworx and all of your data from your cluster, follow the steps to [remove Portworx](#remove_portworx) from your cluster.

 ### Removing the Portworx daemon set